tcrooms613/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    -- All varibles are provided within the function that are needed.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    -- The name will always be the name but each roll output will be different thanks to Math.random
 c.
 What is the lexical scope of `newRoll`?
+    -- The random number generator.

 ### Task 3 - Stretch Goals